sogou/workflow/README_en.md

     * Convinient to **customize protocols**, so you can quickly build your own RPC systems.
       * Sogou RPC is developed based on Sogou Workflow and is open source as an independent project.
 The project supports srpc, brpc and thrift protocols ([benchmark](https://github.com/holmes1412/sogou-rpc-benchmark)).
     * Support **SSL** (depends on openssl).
 Support **TCP, UDP, SCTP** and other common transport layer protocols.
 Support SSL on **SCTP**.
 Not support UDP server.
-  * A variety of **common Internet protocol** implementations are natively contained and used in a unified way.
+  * A variety of **common Internet protocol** implementations are natively integrated and used in a unified way.
     * Currently support **http, redis, mysql** and **kafka** protocols.
 You can directly access these resources or build **servers** for these protocols.
     * Highly likely the only C++ full-featured **mysql asynchronous client** on the market.
     * **DNS** protocol is being developing and currently we use the system library to access DNS.